Lookism: Empirical support

 According to Nancy Etcoff, a psychologist at Massachusetts General Hospital, "we face a world where lookism is one of the most pervasive but denied prejudices".
-Referring to several studies, Angela Stalcup writes that "The evidence clearly indicates that not only is there a premium for prettiness in Western culture, there is also a penalty for plainness."
+Referring to several studies, Angela Stalcup writes: "The evidence clearly indicates that not only is there a premium for prettiness in Western culture, there is also a penalty for plainness."
 When discrimination on the grounds of a person's appearance turns into fear or conveyed aversion, it is referred to as cacophobia.
 Sometimes cacophobia may be internalized and thus directed inwards rather than towards others.

 Studies on newborns have found that human infants as young as 14 hours from birth prefer to look at attractive faces rather than unattractive faces.
 The preference also extends to non-human animals such as cats.
 These findings indicate that lookism is an innate product of how the human visual system functions.

 Research by Dan Ariely found that American women exhibit a marked preference for dating taller men and that for shorter men to be judged attractive by women, they must earn substantially more money than taller men.
 Some research has suggested that the "beauty premium" for a job largely depends on whether or not attractiveness could potentially enhance productivity, such as those jobs which require substantial interpersonal interaction, while jobs that do not demand this see minimal or no beauty premium.

 A study found that attractiveness in males correlated with more short-term (not long-term) partners, while in females it correlated with more long-term (not short-term) partners.

 Men show a strong preference for physical attractiveness over intelligence when choosing a mate, as shown in a study conducted over data from a speed dating experiment.
 In a study with 4,573 adult participants it was shown that physical attractiveness is the most valued quality in women, even when considered outside of the context of mate selection.